The 2021-22 Leadership Series is in process.

 In the season of Spring and this season of rebirth, we’ll explore remarkable similarities between the processes of forgiveness and differentiation of self.
 How might working on differentiation help create a path for self through pain and grief into resilience?
 What are implications for leaders facing resistance in congregations?

-Annual May event - location and theme to be determined; offered online and onsite; May 19 & 20.
+Annual May event - location and theme to be determined; offered online and onsite; Dates TBD.
 This national conference will include all of the 2021-22 Leadership Series participants.